 Find out more

-If you’d like to know more about our academic partnerships, you can visit the partnership team in Room WW1.10 on the first floor of the west wing on the High Wycombe Campus.
+If you’d like to know more about our academic partnerships, you can visit the Partnerships team in Room E2.02 on the second floor of the east wing on the High Wycombe Campus.